On Adaptive Frequency Sampling for Data-driven Model Order Reduction Applied to Antenna Responses: Frequency Sampling Algorithms

-In Section \ref{sec:results} we also display the relative error between the testing data and the interpolants, as a function of frequency.
+In Section~\ref{sec:results} we also display the relative error between the testing data and the surrogate models, as a function of frequency.
 Here, we consider the Frobenius norm of the element-wise relative error, $E_{\mathrm{rel}}$,

 where $\delta = 10^{-15}$.